TerraCredit Hits Market Capitalization of $360,577.46 (CREDIT)

-TerraCredit (CREDIT) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM ET on March 14th.
-TerraCredit has a market capitalization of $360,577.46 and $56,463.00 worth of TerraCredit was traded on exchanges in the last day.
-During the last week, TerraCredit has traded flat against the U.S. dollar.
+TerraCredit (CREDIT) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on March 16th.
 One TerraCredit coin can currently be bought for approximately $0.0038 or 0.00000008 BTC on major exchanges.
+TerraCredit has a market capitalization of $360,577.46 and approximately $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.
+During the last seven days, TerraCredit has traded flat against the U.S. dollar.

 - Beetle Coin (BEET) traded down 0.7% against the dollar and now trades at $0.0002 or 0.00000001 BTC.